backdrop-contrib/flickr/README.txt

 -----------------
 Default Flickr User ID
 To use if in the block configuration no user is specified.
-Must be a valid Flickr User ID, username or email address.
+Must be a valid Flickr User ID, alias, username or email address.
 Emails or usernames (that might change at any given time) are internally (in the variable) replaced with a stable NSID (Flickr ID number).
 These are rendered in admin forms (settings or block config) as Flickr usernames.
 'Maria Emanuela' is human readable,